 Hopefully people wake up and support the little islands of pure nature, that still exist in Costa Rica.
 Hopefully the earth easily gets rid of gallons of "Roundup".
-We believe in the power of nature and want to share a conversation between Vladimir and Anastasia from the Anastasia-Books.

 We love this short example because it´s the simplicity and truth that will guide us the way into a healthy future.